 |Logs||VPN providers will usually have some logs that track user activity.
 This means that if someone was able to get their hands on these logs, they could potentially see what websites you’ve been visiting or what files you’ve been downloading.
 These logs usually don’t contain any sensitive information, but they could be used to track your activity.
 If you’re concerned about being tracked, you can look for a VPN provider that doesn’t keep logs or only keeps very minimal logs.|

 |Loss of internet connection.||Another way you could be tracked is if your VPN connection drops for any reason.
 This could happen if your internet connection is disrupted or if the VPN server goes down.
 If this happens, your IP address will be exposed, and it could be possible for someone to track your activity.|

 But you still have some protective methods you can use.
 To avoid being tracked, you must:

 - Use a reputable VPN service and choose a server close to your location.
 This will minimize the chances of your connection dropping and your IP address being exposed.

-- Consider using split tunneling, proxy servers or combining different privacy services to get the maximum performance and security being online.
+- Consider using split tunnelling, proxy servers or combining different privacy services to get the maximum performance and security being online.

 Otherwise, you can consider an absurd solution and stop using the internet at all.
 But in 21th century it would be rather a silly idea.
-You should remember that companies track your activity only for commercials.
+Remember that companies track your activity only for commercials.
 You can allow your geolocation, contacts and other things in your phone.
-But you should be carefull with passwords or other sensitive information.
+But you should be careful with passwords or other sensitive information.
 To protect all vital data, you should use a flash drive.

 What Does a Free VPN Hide from You?